Top 11 Places to Live in the West

-MONEY’s annual list of the best places to live in America was released yesterday and--can’t say we’re one bit surprised--the West showed particularly well, accounting for 11 of the top 50 cities and towns.
+MONEY’s annual list of the best places to live in America was released yesterday and—can’t say we’re one bit surprised—the West showed particularly well, accounting for 11 of the top 50 cities and towns.

-MONEY's annual list of the best places to live in America was released yesterday and--can't say we're one bit surprised--the West showed particularly well, accounting for 11 of the top 50 cities and towns.
 About 60 criteria, from median high temperatures and cultural offerings to school rankings and proximity to top hospitals, were carefully analyzed and ranked to come up with the winners.
-This year, MONEY also put extra weight on financial factors that are so important in our current economic climate, like affordable housing and the job market.
+This year, MONEY also put extra weight on financial factors that are so important in our current economic climate, like reasonably priced housing and the job market.
 So, yes, some of our favorite most affordable towns made the list, but so did a few pricey places in California.

 Did your hometown make the cut?
 Check out the full list on Money.com, and the Western spots below.